julz0815/veracode-vscode-plugin/README.md

 While it's true that I work at [Veracode](https://www.veracode.com/) at the time of writing this plugin - this is not an official supported plugin by Veracode.

 # Credit
-the real created of this plugin form where I took it over - [Coby Lerer]().
+The real creator of this plugin form where I took it over - [Coby Lerer](https://github.com/lerer).
 The initial code base of this plugin was created by a colleague of mine - [Kevin Rise](https://gitlab.com/buzzcode).
 Few features added using code written by another colleague - [Chris Campbell](https://github.com/ctcampbell)